Kahera/Kahera/README.md

 - 👋 Hi, I’m June - aka @Kahera
-- 👩🏼‍💻 I’m a full stack developer working at Communicate Norge AS, specializing in Azure, .NET w/C# and Vue/Angular.
+- 👩🏼‍💻 I’m a full stack developer working at Communicate Norge AS, specializing in Azure and .NET, as well as Vue and Angular.
 - 🤓 I also love working on home automation and various private projects.

 <!---